jozu-ai/kitops/docs/src/docs/pykitops/how-to-guides.md

 This part of the project documentation focuses on a **problem-oriented** approach.
 You'll tackle common tasks that you might have, with the help of the code provided in this project.

-This guide will walk you through using PyKitOps to create a ModelKit and push it to JozuHub.
+This guide will walk you through using PyKitOps to create a ModelKit and push it to Jozu Hub.
 We'll cover creating a Kitfile from scratch and configuring all necessary components.

 ## How To Create A Kitfile Object?